 It’s great to have pretty chords that add to a song, but if you are learning, a lot of times they only lead to confusion.
 The DIY method of breaking down a song to its barest bones is outlined here.
 This can be applied to any ‘ukulele song that you find.
 (Unless it’s already been previously stripped down.)

 Here are some pointers for simplifying a song.

-- Remove extensions.
-Extensions are extra notes that add a more jazzy feel to certain chords.
+Extensions are extra notes that add a more jazzy sound to certain chords.
 These include (but are not limited to) 9th, 11th, 13th, m7, m9, m11, and m13 chords.
-Instead of playing an extended chord, just play a 7th with the same root (G9 becomes G7).
+Instead of playing an extended chord, just play a 7th with the same root (G9 becomes G7, F#13 becomes F#7).
 For minor extensions just play a minor (or minor 7th) chord (Gm9 becomes Gm).

-- Undo substitution chords.
-Maj7th, 6th, min6th, etc, like extensions are also substitution chords.
-Change maj7, 6th, 6/9 to major chords, m6, m7, m9 to a minor, and 9th, 11th, 13th to a 7th chord.
+Maj7, 6th, min6, etc… are also substitution chords.
+Change maj7, 6th, 6/9 to major chords, m6, m7, m9 to minor chords, and dominant chords like 9th, 11th, 13th to a 7th.
 There are more substitution chords, but those are the main ones.

 Sometimes multiple changes need to be made.
 For example: B6/C# – tip 5: ignore slashes = B6, tip 2: undo substitution chords = B. Here’s another: C#m7(11) – tip 6 = C#m7, tip 1 = C#m.
 One more: Dsus4/A – tips 3 and 5 = D5.